310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 {% endbubble %}

 {% bubble Chiaki mgn %}
 Huh!?
-Kiryu-kun, do… do you like tokusatsu!?
+Kiryu-kun, do… do you also like tokusatsu!?
 {% endbubble %}

 {% bubble Kuro pastinjured %}